jakobjassmann/ecodes-dk-lidar/README.md

 This repository contains the following documentation:

-- A summary description of the output variables.
-See [/documentation/variables.md](/documentation/variables.md) (or as [pdf](/documentation/variables.pdf)).
+- A summary of the output descriptors.
+See [/documentation/descriptors.md](/documentation/descriptors.md) (or as [pdf](/documentation/descriptors.pdf)).
-- A lookup table for easy access to the variable conversion factors [/documentation/conversion_factors.csv](/documentation/conversion_factors.csv).
+- A lookup table for easy access to the descriptor conversion factors [/documentation/conversion_factors.csv](/documentation/conversion_factors.csv).
 - Documentation for the pre- / post- processing and processing steps and scripts.
 See [/scripts/readme.md](/scripts/readme.md).
 - Documentation for the *dklidar* Python processing modules.
 See [/documentation/dklidar_modules.md](/documentation/dklidar_modules.md).
 - Example scripts for subsetting and working with the dataset.
 See [/manuscript/figure_6/subset_dataset.R](/manuscript/figure_6/subset_dataset.R) (subsetting) and [/manuscript/figure_6/figure_6.R](/manuscript/figure_6/figure_6.R) (ecological stratification).